abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 ## Task 3: Build simple Data Pipeline

 Let's start building the pipeline.
 We need an activity to refresh the Dataflow.
-Let's find an activity which we can use.
+Let's find an activity that we can use.

-1. From the top menu select **Activities -> Dataflow**.
+1. From the top menu, select **Activities -> Dataflow**.
 Dataflow activity is added to the center design pane.
-Notice the bottom pane now has configuration options of the Dataflow activity.
+Notice the bottom pane now has configuration options for the Dataflow activity.

 2. We are going to configure the activity to connect to df_People_SharePoint activity.
 From the **bottom** **pane**, select